May 27, 2026 · Bob's Smoke Shop · SkyeNet · Relay13 · SkyePay · sovereign client app proof

 The proof is not vibes.

-The latest live browser proof passed against the production SkyeNet URL.
+The latest live human-flow proof passed against the production SkyeNet URL.
 It checked forty-two routes, five media/assets, desktop and mobile app behavior, the age gate, the hero video, share controls, workspace preview, nonblank screenshots, and the workspace chat widget creating real Relay13 conversations from the deployed app.

 That matters because a flyer is only useful if the thing behind the QR code behaves.
 Bob's flyer can point to the public pitch and the actual app because both routes are live.
 The workspace chat can be described as real because the deployed widget created Relay13 conversations in proof, including desktop conversation conv_bd40795b-4f60-4f54-a775-53b5c417b58f and mobile conversation conv_3da068e5-eec9-46eb-8236-68931542176a.